 Videos).
 Recruiting reliable labelers in Mechanical Turk is a challenge as we are less likely to have any background information about them.
 The Turkers are usually motivated to get their work done in the shortest span of time to maximize the output for their time.
 Therefore, it was important to ensure that the Turkers were really watching the interviews entirely and spending a suitable amount of time going through the questionnaire.
 4 interviews with examples of participants speaking very fast/slow, not making eye contact, or not providing relevant answers to the questions being asked were selected.
 The interface that was developed was reused for the independent judges (MIT Career counselors) to keep track of the "play time" and "assessing the participant time."
 If the total time spent on the interface was not significantly higher than the duration of the video, the user entries were automatically rejected.
 Only four sample interviews were released to super Turkers with at least a 95% of hit rate.
-Based on the initial ratings of four videos, four individuals were pre-selected who consistently watched the entire videos and spent more than a minute to fill out the questionnaire.
+Based on the entire videos and spent more than a minute to fill out the questionnaire.
 I have also used our subjective bias to analyze whether the Turkers' ratings were reliable (for example, picking up on lack of eye contact, or speaking rate for the obvious cases).